 The phenomenon of flooding occurs in Bilbao cyclically.
 Since 1380, 39 are reported quite in detail.
 A remarkable event was the flood in 1983 that caused a serious damage to people and property.
 Affection was accounted in 39 casualties an over 1.2 billion euros in damages on assets.

-On the other hand, Bilbao expects to collect experiences from the other cities and regions participating in the project and, in that way, also improve emergency management procedures.
+Moreover, Bilbao aimed to collect experiences from the other cities and regions participating in the project and, in that way, also improve emergency management procedures.

-The high torrentially degree of watercourses, due to the climate conditions, physical and geographical factors conduct to a frequent phenomenon of flooding on Romanian territory.
+The high torrentially degree of watercourses, due to the climate conditions, physical and geographical factors lead to a frequent phenomenon of flooding on the Romanian territory.
 From the total catchments area of the Danube hydrographic basin, 29 % pertains to Romanian territory, being drained by 97.4 % by this river.

 Flash-floods, river and urban floods are specific to the Danube Delta pilot that can be generated by heavy rains and by dam ruptures.
 The FLOOD-serv target area of the pilot includes Tulcea municipality, Isaccea town, Bestepe commune, and Mahmudia commune.